shannonasmith/CTF-Writeups/WiCyS-Tier2-TryHackMe-CTF/operation-slither/README.md

 ### 🎯 Objective

-Investigate a Linux system to locate hidden information within the filesystem.
+Investigate the online presence of a suspected threat actor in order to identify information about the leader of the **Sneaky Viper** group.

-The challenge required using Linux command-line tools to search for files and identify data that had been intentionally hidden.
+The challenge suggested that the attacker had begun leaking information online after gaining access to an organization's network.

-The objective was to perform **filesystem reconnaissance** and recover the hidden information.
+The objective was to perform **open-source intelligence (OSINT) analysis** on the attacker’s social media activity and recover hidden information from their posts.

 ---